demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 We are making use of the `json` computation expression from Chrion library to create `PostRequest` from `Json`.

-Then in the `handleNewTweet` function, we can deserialize we `Json` to `PostRequest` using the `Json.tryDeserialize` function from Chiron.
+Then in the `handleNewTweet` function, we can deserialize the `Json` to `PostRequest` using the `Json.tryDeserialize` function from Chiron.

 ```fsharp
 let handleNewTweet (user : User) ctx = async {